hardsoft321/spm/src/Spm/Cmd/README.txt

 spm sbinit
     This is an alias for `spm sandbox-init`.

-spm sandbox-status [environment1 [environment2 ...]]
+spm sandbox-status
     Show difference between currently installed packages and sandbox file.
-    Multiple environments separated by spaces may be depicted.
-By default, packages with empty environment used for building difference.
+    Multiple environments separated by spaces may be depicted in env option.
+By default, packages with empty environment (or equals to default) used for building difference.
+    For example, run `spm sandbox-status --env="default develop"` to see status of packages without environment (default) or with environment `develop`.
     Options:
-        --file=<file> - path to sandbox file, use it to compare with other installation --input - use standard input instead of file
+        --file=<file> - path to sandbox file, use it to compare with other installation --input - use standard input instead of file --env="<environments>" - environments separated by spaces (=default if empty)

 spm sbstatus
     This is an alias for `spm sandbox-status`.

-spm sandbox-install [environment1 [environment2 ...]]
+spm sandbox-install
     Run installation of packages listed in `spm sandbox-status` (including reinstall section).
     Options:
-        --file=<file> - path to sandbox file (if not default) --input - use standard input instead of file --no-uninstall - do not uninstall previous versions of installing packages
+        --file=<file> - path to sandbox file (if not default) --input - use standard input instead of file --env="<environments>" - environments separated by spaces (=default if empty) --no-uninstall - do not uninstall previous versions of installing packages
         + all options from `spm install` command
         + all options from `spm uninstall` command